 Kimry Jelen

-She says: "My art is an opportunity to share with others what nature shares with me.
-Every creation is a celebration of life, whether an aspen grove, the power of horses, or an animal's sense of humor!
-I receive so much joy from interpreting my love of nature with paint, brush and palette knife."
+“My art is an opportunity to share with others what nature shares with me.
+Every creation is a celebration of life, whether an aspen grove, the power of horses, or an animal’s sense of humor!
+I receive so much joy from interpreting my experiences with paint, brush, and palette knife.”

-Kimry's art is influenced by the places she has lived and traveled.
-She worked for ranches in the Rocky Mountains of Montana and New Mexico.
-She's walked with primates on safari in Africa and rode horses in the classical arenas of Portugal and Spain.
+Her art is deeply influenced by the places she has lived and traveled.
+She worked for ranches in the Rocky Mountains of Montana and New Mexico, has ridden parts of the Pacific Crest Trail in the Cascades, and horses in the classical arenas of Portugal and Spain.
+Inspiration from these experiences is evident in her remarkable use of space, texture, and color.

-One of these commissions is a six-by-eight-foot painting of a horse, which hangs in the Lakeside Bistro at Black Butte Ranch.
-Kimry's original work, giclee prints, and note cards are available at Sisters Gallery and Frame Shop.
+One such commission is Invitation, a six-by-eight-foot painting of a horse, which hangs in the Lakeside Bistro at Black Butte Ranch.
+Today, Kimry’s original paintings, giclée prints, and note cards are available at Sisters Gallery and Frame Shop.

 You can see more of her work on her website kimryjelen.com